Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/JakobRaatschen/Project_Description_Jakob_Raatschen.md

 The third dataset is from a study by [Hu et al. (2017)](https://osf.io/s46pr/files/zkswc) who investigated memory performance in a recognition task.
+You can download the data [here](https://github.com/Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/blob/main/Projects/JakobRaatschen/Hu_2017/data_Hu_2017.csv).
 In an encoding phase (first presentation of stimuli) a subset of words were presented one after the other.
 In a subsequent retrieval phase (second presentation of the stimuli) the already shown words were paired with a word that had not